Commercial fishing industry associations

 - Queensland Seafood Industry Association (QSIA)

-If you are a professional fisher, seafood processor, marketer, retailer or other business associated with the seafood industry, you could contact QSIA.
+Contact QSIA if you are a professional fisher, seafood processor, marketer, retailer or other business associated with the seafood industry.
 As the seafood industry peak body representing Queensland wild-caught fishermen and post-harvest operators, QSIA promotes profitable and sustainable seafood.
 Contact:

 - Keith Harris (Senior Vice President) on 0427 713 445.

 QSMA members have a number of goals, including ensuring the supply of locally caught, safe, correctly packaged and labelled seafood to consumers.
 The association also promotes the health benefits of seafood, and the sustainable production of wild seafood.

 - The Fishermens Portal Inc.

 The portal is an incorporated fishing industry representative body with more than 200 members representing professional fishers in Queensland's commercial crab, net, line and trawl fisheries.The focus is on increasing viability for commercial fishermen.
 To find out more, or if you wish to communicate with industry stakeholders on a large scale, contact:

 - Michael Thompson (Chair) on 0417 650 711 or email email@example.com.

 - Australian Council of Prawn Fisheries (ACPF)